spencerwigren/csharp-seduko/README.md

 # Overview

-{Provide a description of the software that you wrote to demonstrate the C# language.}
+Desinging a simply Sudoku Game in C#

-{Describe your purpose for writing this software.}
+My Purpose in writing this is to learn c#

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}